 Source: Klook

-4. Visit Gotokuji Temple
+4. Visit Gotokuji Cat Temple

 If you’re looking for an off-the-beaten-path but still weird place to visit in Tokyo, head to Setagaya.
-This neighborhood in Southwestern Tokyo is home to Gotokuji Temple, a Buddhist Temple home to thousands of beckoning cat statues.
+This neighborhood in south-west Tokyo is home to Gotokuji Temple, a Buddhist Temple home to thousands of beckoning cat statues.
 This is a family-friendly and more calm, weird thing to do in Tokyo.

 Maneki-Neko, as they are called in Japanese, are often placed in front of businesses and stores to beckon customers in.
 If you purchase one at Gotokuji Temple and leave it here, it is said to bring in more customers and bring success to your business.